 The advanced placement program of the college entrance examination board was developed to give recognition to applicants who take college-level courses in secondary school.
-Thus, some students may be excused from certain college requirements by satisfactorily passing the advanced placement examination in American history, European history, biology, chemistry and mathematics.
+Thus, students may earn college credit and may be excused from certain college requirements by satisfactorily passing advanced placement examinations.

-Credit and waiver will be issued to applicants who earn a score of four or five on any of these examinations.
-Credit and/or waiver may be issued for a score of three upon recommendation of the department concerned and/or the dean of academic affairs.
+Credit and possible course waiver will be issued to applicants who earn a score of four or five on any of these examinations.
+Credit and/or course waiver may be issued for a score of three upon recommendation of the department concerned and/or the dean of academic affairs.
+More info...